 |A5.
 Indigent Population||B5.
 Overseas FIlipino Workers|

 Can pregnant women get the COVID-19 vaccine?

-Pregnancy is not a contraindication to getting the COVID-19 vaccine.
+Pregnancy is not a contraindication to getting the COVID-19 vaccine (except for the Gamaleya vaccine, Gamaleya vaccine shall not be administered to the pregnant and breastfeeding populations).
 Pregnant women can get the vaccine with precaution, given that there is limited data on pregnant women from clinical studies.
 If a pregnant woman is part of a group recommended for vaccination, vaccination can be offered.
 It is advised to get the vaccine after the 1st trimester of pregnancy.